ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 ## <span style="color:Blue">scontrol</span>

-To see the configuration of a specific node for example `ceres14-compute-8`
+If you need to see the configuration of a specific node to determine if that type of node is sufficient for your analysis or to diagnose a problem (like insufficient memory <span style="color:Red">segmentation fault</span>). <span style="color:Blue">scontrol</span> can be used to look up information on a node for example `ceres14-compute-8`

 ```bash
 $ scontrol show nodes ceres14-compute-8

 NodeName=ceres14-compute-8 Arch=x86_64 CoresPerSocket=10
    CPUAlloc=0 CPUTot=40 CPULoad=0.01
    AvailableFeatures=AVX